 How to diagnose: A dog in pain will not always show symptoms, and it can be hard to decide if your dog is in pain or not.
 You might spot signs like limping or a mild gait change, a reluctance to move, lethargy, depression, or even aggression and other behavioral changes.
-While it could be his aging bones, but it’s best to set up an appointment with your veterinarian to accurately diagnose the origin and cause of pain.
+While it could be his aging bones, it’s best to set up an appointment with your veterinarian to accurately diagnose the origin and cause of pain.

 WATCH: 3 Important Tips To Care For an Old Dog [VET VIDEO]

 How to treat: Train your dog through out-of-sight stay exercises.
 Give him a kong stuffed with something tasty whenever you leave to associate your absence with something positive.
 Say goodbye several minutes before you leave and don’t make a big deal about your departure, or your arrival back home.
 Another way to help your dog be a ‘good boy’ is to leave him with a recently worn shirt that smells like you.
 In moderate to severe cases, a behaviorist input is generally a good idea, as these dogs will get worse without proper treatment.

 If the barking happens during specific activities, then it could be due to frustration at not being able to complete certain tasks.